 The Sweet’s “Fox on the Run” appears on Cottage Country Mix Vol. 09:

 Punk Rock Flexis On Poland’s Tonpress

 So, not as extreme as your Russian bootleg pressings on an X-ray, these were state manufactured but are also very unusual, particularly to western tastes.
-In many ways rock and rock stars, up to this point during the 70s and 80s, were inseparable from their image, manufactured or otherwise.
-Tonpress were almost, accidentally, pioneers in some respects.
+In many ways rock and roll stars, especially during the 70s and 80s, were inseparable from their image.
+In some respects, Tonpress were almost accidental pioneers in abstract cover design.
 It was not until the ’90s, after the Tonpress ceased to exist, that you would begin to see this type of aesthetic reborn for album covers and singles.
 Found images or stock images would be pervasive in Alternative music and Indie Rock world in the 90s.
 This was done in some ways ironically, a means to escape the trappings of the cliched band photo but also a means to confound or obscure the band’s image (thinking Helmet’s Betty but the list goes on).
 However, the irony of the Tonpress flexi-discs, this incongruous set of images and songs, was not intended.
 It is a kind of random art meets censorship.